US Tourist Visa: Guide for Visitors

 • Providing an ink-free digital fingerprint scan.
 You will receive instructions on when and where to do this.

-• A print out of your appointment confirmation
+Appointment Confirmation A printout of your visa interview appointment confirmation

-• Your passport or other travel document.
-Your passport must be valid for at least six months beyond your period of stay in the United States.
+Passport or Travel Document A valid passport or travel document that must be valid for at least six months beyond your period of stay in the US

-• Your intent to depart the US after your trip – evidence of your residence and/or your family ties abroad will be needed to show your intent to return to your home country.
+Intent to Depart the US Evidence of residence, employment, or family ties abroad to demonstrate intent to return to your home country

 It is important to stress this list is not exhaustive.
 As the documents you should take to your interview will be determined by your specific circumstances, it is best to take advice if you are unsure to avoid any issues or delays with your application processing.